Wednesday, March 10, 2017

-First-year students move in to their residence halls on Friday, August 26, so they may have an opportunity to meet other first-year students before the upperclassmen move back on Sunday.
-Academic sessions that prepare students for their first semester of classes are another vital element of the Move-in Orientation.
+First-year students move in to their residence halls on Friday, August 25, so they may have an opportunity to meet other first-year students before the upperclassmen move back on Sunday.
+In addition to the time to socialize and meet fellow-first-years, workshops on time management and academic expectations are another vital element of the August Orientation, which is designed to prepare students for success in their first semester of classes.
 Small groups of faculty and students gather to continue the discussion of the COMPASS Reading.
-COMPASS 101 serves as an introduction to the workshops in the fall and gets students ready for the first week of classes.
+COMPASS 101 also serves as an introduction to the COMPASS Program and the workshops in the fall.

 Jennifer Morrison, Ph.D.